Zomato/vinifera/README.md

-# Add this only if your are using Docker over TLS, recommended way, if on same host as vinifera, you may skip it
+# Add this only if you are using Docker over TLS, recommended way, if, on the same host as vinifera, you may skip it

 DOCKER_CLIENT_CERT_PATH=/home/deployer/.docker
 DOCKER_HOST=tcp://<IP>:<PORT>